kylemwhite/isc/README.md

 ## Limitations
 So far, only a subset of the SmartClient Classes and objects are defined and of those only a small subset of methods are defined.
 For the classes and objects that are defined, ALL properties are defined.
 I will add more interfaces and methods as the referenceDocs improves and/or I need to make them for my own project.

-If you want to use a SmartClient method that is not defined yet, you have a couple options:
+If you want to use a SmartClient method that is not defined yet, you have a few options:
 1. Cast the SmartClient object as any, then you can do whatever you want (even screw up), just like with JavaScript.
 If it's a real method, then it'll work.

 ```TypeScript